stratamatch: Prognostic ScoreStratification using a Pilot Design: Key design choices and advanced functionality

 \subsection{Fitting the prognostic model}

-When fitting a prognostic model with \code{auto_stratify} uses a linear regression when the outcome is continuous and a logistic regression when the outcome is binary.
-However, a researcher may be interested in fitting a more complicated prognostic model, for example the lasso (as suggested by \cite{antonelli2018doubly}; see also \cite{friedman2001elements}).
-To accommodate a wider variety of modeling schemes, \code{auto_stratify} can be run using a vector of prognostic scores for the analysis set that the researcher has obtained by fitting whatever model they desire to a pilot set of their own design.
+To fit the prognostic model, \code{auto\_stratify} uses either linear (continuous outcome) or logistic regression (binary outcome).
+To accommodate a wider variety of modeling choices, \code{auto\_stratify} can also be run using a vector of analysis set prognostic scores or prognostic model object\footnote{Model objects must have a method associated with the \code{predict} generic function}.

-The example below uses the \pkg{glmnet} package \citep{friedman2010regularization} to fit a cross-validated lasso on the pilot set which was extracted in the previous section.
+The example below uses the \CRANpkg{glmnet} package \citep{friedman2010regularization} to fit a cross-validated lasso on the pilot set which was extracted in the previous section.